 - disaster relief during environmental emergencies on the reservations

-- firewood, coal and winter fuel vouchers for Native American Elders
+- firewood and winter fuel vouchers for Native American Elders

 - winter and summer emergency kits containing blankets, batteries, candles, water, nonperishable food and other items